Free Sets in Planar Graphs: History and Applications: Four Definitions of Free Sets

 A few notes on the proof are in order.
 First, we recall that the proof of Tutte's Convex Embedding Theorem is mostly algebraic: it involves setting up a system of linear equations whose solution determines the coordinates of the vertices in the \slcf.
+The proof that every collinear set is a free-collinear set, sketched below, has a similar algebraic part.
 Second, we note that the preceding proof \emph{almost} proves that every proper-good set is a \emph{free}-collinear set.
 Tutte's theorem allows us to choose the \xx-coordinates of the vertices in $Y$, including the vertices in $S$.
 However, the straightening step, which converts $\Gamma'$ into $\Gamma$ by straightening the edges that cross the \xx-axis, changes the \xx-coordinates of the vertices.

 \paragraph{Every collinear set is a free-collinear set:} The proof that every collinear set is a free-collinear set is due to \citet{dujmovic.frati.ea:every}.
 Prior to this, \citet{dalozzo.dujmovic.ea:drawing} had established the equivalence of collinear and free-collinear sets for the class of planar $3$-trees and asked again if this equivalence was true in general.
-In subsequent years this repeatedly lead to the question (originally posed by \citet{DBLP:conf/wg/RavskyV11}) ``is every collinear set free?''.
+In subsequent years, this repeatedly led to the question (originally posed by \citet{DBLP:conf/wg/RavskyV11}) ``is every collinear set free?''.
 The proof of \citet{dujmovic.frati.ea:every} has two main parts, which we outline below.

-If $S:=(v_1,\ldots,v_s)$ is an ordered collinear set, then $G$ has a \slcf\ $\Gamma$ in which the vertices of $S$ appear, in order, on the \xx-axis.
+If $S:=(v_1,\ldots,v_s)$ is a collinear set in $G$ then it is also a proper-good set in $G$.
+By adding one vertex in the outer face of $G$ and adding (not-necessarily straight-line) edges, we may assume that $G$ is a triangulation (and $S$ is still a proper-good set).
+As discussed in the previous section, the fact that $S$ is a proper-good set implies that $G$ is a collinear set, so $G$ has a \slcf\ $\Gamma$ in which the vertices of $S$ appear, in order, on the \xx-axis.
 The goal is to show that, for any $x_1<\cdots<x_{s}$, the vertex $v_i$ can be moved to $(x_i,0)$, for each $i\in\{1,\ldots,s\}$, such that the resulting drawing is a \slcf.
-By adding (straight-line) edges to $\Gamma$, we may assume that $G$ is a triangulation.
 In the following, when we say that an edge or a face \defin{properly intersects} the \xx-axis, we mean that the edge or the face contains points that are strictly above and points that are strictly below the \xx-axis.